-Bylaws of the National Certification Board for Therapeutic Massage & Bodywork, Inc.
+Amended and Restated Bylaws of The National Certification Board for Therapeutic Massage & Bodywork, Inc.

 Article I. NAME

-1.1 Name.
-The name of this corporation is the National Certification Board for Therapeutic Massage & Bodywork, Inc. (NCBTMB).
+The name of this corporation is the National Certification Board for Therapeutic Massage & Bodywork, Inc. (“NCBTMB”).

 Article II.
 OFFICES